Cleveland Way Walking Holiday

 Helmsley to Filey in 9 Days Walking Code: CL10

-We offer 3 holidays covering the whole route.
-The longer the holiday, the shorter the distance you have to walk each day.
+We offer 3 different itineraries covering the whole route.
+The longer the itinerary, the shorter the distance you have to walk each day.
+Our 10 night itinerary can also be booked with dog-friendly accommodation.
+Please select the code ending D if you would like to bring your dog with you.

 Please note that many of our accommodation providers in Scarborough and Filey now operate a minimum two night policy, therefore it is likely you will spend the final two nights of your holiday in the same location, either Scarborough or Filey, with a transfer between.